Training Through Local Partnerships

 Results in Adoni

-Preliminary findings in Adoni have demonstrated that the training model is effective, and that local partnerships are vital to its successful implementation.
+Findings in Adoni have demonstrated that the training model is effective, and that local partnerships are vital to its successful implementation.
 The key measure of success for this model is farmer retention.
 Farmers have not only gained new knowledge and improved their practices, but are retaining and reinforcing what they have learned years after completing their training.

 Retention is achieved by reaching farmers in the field, at home and during their leisure time so that messages resonate through their daily routines.
 Farmer to farmer training then empowers farmers to gain an even deeper understanding of the subject matter by becoming educators themselves.
 This continues over time, spreading messages through the community and increasing the numbers reached.

-Preliminary Findings in Adoni
+Findings in Adoni

 Case Studies + Testimonials